ana-albergaria/LAPR2-ISEP/docs/SprintB/US_7/US_7.md

 You can read the whole discussion here.

+>Q: Is the administrator an employee?
+If he/she is, who does him/her register?
+A: Yes.
+An administrator should be registered when the application starts for first time.
+The application can have more than one administrator.

+You can read the whole discussion here.

 ### 1.3.
 Acceptance Criteria

-* AC1:  "Each user must have a single role defined in the system."
+* **AC1**:  "Each user must have a single role defined in the system."
-* AC2:  "The "auth" component available on the repository must be reused (without modifications)"
+* **AC2:**  "The "auth" component available on the repository must be reused (without modifications)"

 ### 1.4.
 Found out Dependencies